jupyter-book/thebe/apps/docs-core/quickstart-lite.md

 - Load the latest javascipt bundle for `thebe-lite`.
 - Load the javascript bundle for `thebe`.
-- Load the styles you'll need for rendering Juptyer outputs and ipywidgets properly.
+- Load the styles you'll need for rendering Jupyter outputs and ipywidgets properly.

 You should include the following files in your deployment: